Hayley-Woodhouse/milestone-4-project/README.md

 ### Home Page and Navigation Bar

+#### The home page:
+-	Description about Lakeside Art Prints.
+What the company offer and how it got started.
+-	An opening image of artwork displayed in a home, products in use.
+-	Icons with descriptions about delivery, shipping cost and payment.
+-	Footer with information about the company, delivery, and returns, and how to make contact.
+#### The Nav bar:
+-	Search bar that enables users to refine a product list.
+-	Categories with further lists of product views by artist or art style.
+-	Sign in for registered users / replaced by a log out button when signed in.
+-	Register button for guest users to create an account / replaced by a profile button for users to view their page when they are signed in.
+-	The company Logo
+-	Shopping basket icon for selected purchase items
 ![Home page and nav wireframe](assets/readme-images/home-nav-wireframe.png)

 ### Shopping Page and Individual Product Selection

+#### Shopping Page:
+-	A full scrolling list of art print images each with the name of the work, and the pricing starting from.
+-	A category and filter search buttons.
+-	Navbar and footer remaining
+#### Product Selection:
+-	An enlarge image of artwork clicked on
+-	An art size selector where prices increase the larger the image.
+-	Size guide for further measurement units
+-	Add to basket button
+-	Product description
+    -  Name of Art, and its age and art style
+	-  Name of Artist, dob, they nationality, type of artwork they specialised in.
+-	Navbar and footer remaining
 ![Products views wireframe](assets/readme-images/products-wireframe.png)

 ### Basket and Checkout Page

+#### Basket:
+-	Basket icon will increment with each item added to it.
+-	On click of the basket a view window with a list of products by image, name, size selected, quantity, price + delivery = total cost.
+-	Checkout button.
+#### Checkout Page:
+-	A list of products by image, name, size selected, quantity, price + delivery = total cost.
+-	A delivery field for guest users to fill in that will auto fill for registered users.
+-	Payment details field.
+-	Make payment button.
 ![Basket and checkout wirefames](assets/readme-images/checkout-wireframe.png)

 ### Payment Authentication and Confirmation Page

+#### Payment Authentication:
+-	Pop out window with Payment Authentication from stripe
+#### Confirmation Page:
+-	A title to confirm payment is complete
+-	A message that a receipt has been forwarded to the customer’s email
+-	A purchase order number.
+-	A button to take customer back to the home page.
 ![Payment and confirmation wireframes](assets/readme-images/payment-confirmation-wireframe.png)

 ### Registered User Profile Page

+#### Profile Account Page:
+-	A back button to move from the profile page.
+-	Links to:
+    -	Current orders to view pending delivery items and descriptions.
+    -	View all previous completed orders.
+	-   Personal details.
+        - Edit button to update information.
+-	Deactivate account button.
+-	Logout button.
 ![Profile page wireframe](assets/readme-images/profile-wireframe.png)

 [Back to top](#contents)